Data Centers in Dijon

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Dijon, as of September 2025.
-Businesses connect to cloud providers by extending their networks to major interconnection hubs like Paris or Lyon, typically using private network interconnects (PNI) or wavelength services.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Dijon as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated private network interconnects (PNI) or wavelength services to the nearest major hub in Paris.

-Internet Exchange Points (IXPs): Dijon does not host a major public internet exchange.
-Peering is typically handled privately or through national IXPs located in Paris and Lyon, ensuring efficient traffic exchange within France.
+Internet Exchange Points (IXPs) Dijon does not host a major public Internet Exchange Point.
+Most network peering is handled privately or routed through national IXPs in Paris and Lyon, ensuring efficient traffic exchange within France.

 Power Analysis

-Power Grid Reliability: The French national power grid is well-engineered and highly reliable.
-Data centers in the region are supported by modern infrastructure designed for consistent uptime and redundancy.
+Power Grid Reliability The French national power grid is well-engineered and highly reliable.
+Data centers in the region benefit from this stability, with redundant connections to the grid supporting consistent uptime for critical operations.

 Market Access, Business & Tax Climate